Stocks fall on Wall Street, led by slump in tech companies

 Both the benchmark S&P 500 and the Nasdaq are coming off their first weekly loss in four weeks.

 Energy stocks were among some of the biggest losers as they followed oil prices lower.
-U.S. crude oil prices fell 4.1% and Exxon Mobil slumped 2.5%.
+U.S. crude oil prices fell 3.8% and Occidental Petroleum slumped 5.8%, the biggest decliner in the S&P 500.

-Oil prices remain volatile amid Russia’s invasion of Ukraine, which has put more pressure on global energy supplies.
-Global oil prices are up roughly 25% for the year, though they have been easing somewhat throughout April.

-Industrial companies and banks held up better than the rest of the market.
-Boeing rose 1.5% and Citigroup rose 2%.
+Industrial companies held up better than the rest of the market.
+Boeing rose 0.5%.

 Investors continue to remain uneasy about higher interest rates, Russia’s war on Ukraine and China’s effort to contain coronavirus outbreaks.
 In China, automakers and other manufacturers are reducing production after authorities tightened restrictions to help stem coronavirus outbreaks in Shanghai and other cities.